 Loss of Stealth Tokens should be interpreted as Seekers becoming suspicious rather than them seeing the PCs.
 Remember that as long as the PCs have a single Stealth Token remaining at the end of the scenario, they are victorious, concluding their activities with none the wiser.
 Seekers might realize that something is up, particularly if they come across the bodies of other defeated Seekers, but they won't be able to identify the PCs or engage them in battle until the PCs have completely given away their presence through loss of all Stealth Tokens.

-Generally speaking, your available tactics are informed by the entity's role and card entries.
+Generally speaking, your available tactics are informed by the entity's type and entries.
 Simply using the provided abilities whenever possible is usually enough to run a scenario as intended.
 For new DMs, it's generally best to start with scenarios consisting entirely of regulars and mooks; this reduces the number of decisions to make and prevents you from having to deal with the added complication of a hand of cards.

 By running numerous scenarios, you'll acquire a sense of how things tend to play out, how various enemy cards function, and so on.
 Then you can move on to running more complex scenarios using mini-bosses, special rules, and even bosses.